Mykolas Burokevičius: Biography

 In 1963 he became a research fellow at the Institute of the History of the Party of the Central Committee of the Lithuanian Communist Party.
-He died in Vilnius, Lithuania in 2016, aged 88.

 Political activities

-After the Communist Party of Lithuania voted to separate from the Communist Party of the Soviet Union in December 1989, he became the Secretary of the latter and on 3 March 1990 he gained the title of the First Secretary.
+After the Communist Party of Lithuania voted to separate from the Communist Party of the Soviet Union in December 1989, he became the Secretary of the latter and on 3 March 1990 he gained the title of the First Secretary of the former.

 His party's political programme stated that one of its goals was to maintain Lithuania as part of the USSR.
 Seven members of Burokevičius' party were elected during the Supreme Council of Lithuania elections on 24 February 1990.
 The Supreme Council declared re-establishment of Lithuania's independence during its first session in March.

 On 11 January 1991 the pro-CPSU CPL sent an ultimatum to the Government of Lithuania, ordering it to comply with USSR President Mikhail Gorbachev's public requirement that the Supreme Council would immediately reinstate the legal force of the USSR and Lithuanian SSR Constitutions.
 The requirement was voiced one day earlier.
-The party added that failing that it might create the "Lithuanian National Rescue Committee" (Lietuvos nacionalinio gelbėjimo komitetas), "which would take care of the matters of the future of the LSSR" - and eventually did so.
+The party added that failing that it might create the "Lithuanian National Salvation Committee" (Lietuvos nacionalinio gelbėjimo komitetas), "which would take care of the matters of the future of the LSSR" - and eventually did so.
 During its lifetime, the party established several organizations meant to be alternative ministries.

 The Soviet Army assault on the Vilnius TV tower and station on 13 January 1991 followed, during which 14 people were killed.
 During the period of 11 to 19 January 1991, the pro-CPSU party also made five more public declarations urging the forceful overthrow of the Government and other authorities of independent Lithuania.
 Burokevičius took part preparing those declarations.

-Lawsuit
+Prosecution

 Burokevičius was indicted by Lithuanian prosecutors as a suspect in a criminal with regard to the January Events case on 22 August 1991.
 He was eventually arrested on 15 January 1994 in Belarus (on Lithuanian orders).
 From October 1996 to August 1999, Burokevičius and five other members of the Lithuanian Communist Party were tried for their involvement in the January Events.
 In August 1999, he was sentenced in Vilnius to 12 years' imprisonment for organizing murders and grievous bodily harm and also for establishing organizations which intended to overthrow the state.
 In early 2000, President Valdas Adamkus proposed the chief of colony to prepare documents that granted Burokevičius eligibility for pardon.
 Burokevičius refused this request, pleading innocent and stating that he was not guilty in his actions.
 He finished the sentence and was released on 13 January 2006.